blutjens/awesome-forests/README.md

 * [**An Unexpectedly Large Count of Trees in the West African Sahara and Sahel**](https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1832) (Brandt et al., 2020) \
 A raw dataset of the West Sahara with ≈3k tree crown segmentations.

-## Forest type / land cover classification
+## Forest type and land cover classification
 - [**BigEarthNet: large-scale Sentinel-2 benchmark**](http://bigearth.net/) *(TU Berlin, 2019)* \
 A landcover multi-classification dataset from 10 European countries with ≈600k labeled images with CORINE land cover labels with Sentinel-2 L2A (10m res.) satellite imagery.